In Loving Memory of Ross

 This is to preserve cherished memories shared by Ross's friends, students, colleagues, and those who had not met him but learnt lessons through his book.
 I went through online places to collect all public tributes, and also include private messages through internal emails and handwritten notes with consent.

 I believe future generations, including myself, will learn invaluable lessons from these remembrances by gaining a deeper understanding of Ross's vast contributions and how nicely he treated students and colleagues.
 If you have something to write but have not yet shared it, please reach out to me and I will help archive it.
-I will keep these online as long as I could.

 I remember I first met Ross around 1993 or 1994.
 I was working as a research engineer in an industrial lab in Cambridge, I was a kind of crypto nerd all excited about PGP, and I heard of this public talk at the University entitled "Why cryptosystems fail".
 So I went along, one evening, and I think it was the first talk I ever attended at the University of Cambridge.
 This speaker, of whom I knew absolutely nothing, talked about how banking systems claim to be infallible but in fact make a number of engineering mistakes that enable a variety of frauds.
 He explained the frauds, not in the abstract but with reference to actual cases, and daringly asserted that the banks made the mistakes but denied the evidence and blamed the victims.
 Wow, that was hot stuff!
 I was riveted in my seat.
 We need people like this to tell it straight, stick it to the man and defend us poor consumers, I thought.
 Who is this guy?
 I didn't know it then, but the speaker was just a lowly PhD student, a mature PhD student of computer security pioneer Roger Needham.
 He had graduated from Cambridge in maths some 15-20 years before and had since worked around the world, from the Far East to South Africa, in a variety of fields, including banking.
 And then, having saved enough to pay for graduate studies, he had gone back for a PhD, and he had taken to research like a fish to water.
 This was to become his first high profile paper, officially published in late 1993 but I wasn't able to reconstruct whether he gave that talk in the Babbage lecture theatre before or after publication.